Otto Fedder

-Otto Karl Heinrich Fritz Fedder (born September 29, 1873 in Schwerin; died December 7, 1918 in Wildschwaige am Taubenberg near Darching) was a German landscape painter.
+Otto Karl Heinrich Fritz Fedder (29 September 1873 in Schwerin – 7 December 1918 in Wildschwaige am Taubenberg near Darching) was a German landscape painter.

-Fedder came to Munich in 1895.
-Studied painting at the Munich Art Academy under Wilhelm von Diez and Eduard Grützner.
+Fedder went to Munich in 1895, and studied painting at the Munich Art Academy under Wilhelm von Diez and Eduard Grützner.
 He painted almost exclusively romantic landscapes, mostly at sunset or moonlight, always in landscape format.